Edit

 This feature is currently in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

 A knowledge source specifies the content used for agentic retrieval.
-It either encapsulates a search index which is populated by an external data source, or it's a direct connection to a remote source such as Bing or Sharepoint that's queried directly.
+It either encapsulates a search index populated by external data, or it's a direct connection to a remote target such as Bing or SharePoint that's queried directly.
 A knowledge source is a required definition in a knowledge base.

 • Create a knowledge source as a top-level resource on your search service.
 Each knowledge source points to exactly one data structure, either a search index that meets the criteria for agentic retrieval or a supported external resource.

 • Reference one or more knowledge sources in a knowledge base.
-In an agentic retrieval pipeline, it's possible to query against multiple knowledge sources in a single request.
+In an agentic retrieval pipeline, you can query against multiple knowledge sources in a single request.
 Subqueries are generated for each knowledge source.
 Top results are returned in the retrieval response.

 Make sure you have at least one knowledge source before creating a knowledge base.
 The full specification of a knowledge source and a knowledge base can be found in the preview REST API reference.